isomerpages/mse-zerowaste/_zero-waste/chapter-2-keeping-our-resources-within-a-closed-loop/what-is-circular-economy.md

 our system each day.

-![Closing the water loop](/images/ch2_water_loop.png)
-<caption>Closing the water loop in Singapore.
-Credit: PUB</caption>
+![Closing the water loop](/images/ch2_water_loop.png) Closing the water loop in Singapore.
+Credit: PUB

 ### SETTING NEW TARGETS TOWARDS ZERO WASTE

-Under the [Sustainable Singapore Blueprint 2015](http://www.sustainablesingapore.gov.sg){:target="_blank"}, we set the 2030 target of increasing our national recycling rate to 70%, domestic recycling rate to 30% and non-domestic recycling rate to 81%.
+Under the Sustainable Singapore Blueprint 2015, we set the 2030 target of increasing our national recycling rate to 70%, domestic recycling rate to 30% and non-domestic recycling rate to 81%.